 Our Retail Theft Defense Attorneys Represent Defendants in Allentown, Bethlehem & Easton and throughout the Greater Lehigh Valley

-Our Retail Theft & Shoplifting Criminal Defense Attorneys have represented numerous individuals charged with Aggravated Assault in Easton, Allentown, Bethlehem & the Greater Lehigh Valley.
+Our Retail Theft & Shoplifting Criminal Defense Attorneys have represented numerous individuals charged with retail theft in Easton, Allentown, Bethlehem & the Greater Lehigh Valley.
 We have successfully had Lehigh & Northampton County Retail Theft charges dismissed or downgraded.

-In Pennsylvania, Shoplifting & Retail Theft can be graded as a summary offense, misdemeanor or felony in Pennsylvania.
-A first offense is a summary offense so long as the merchandise is valued at under $150 and generally carries no jail time.
+In Pennsylvania, Shoplifting & Retail Theft can be graded as a summary offense, misdemeanor or felony.
+A first offense is a summary offense, so long as the merchandise is valued at under $150, and generally carries no jail time.
 A second conviction of shoplifting under $150 dollars of merchandise is a misdemeanor of the 2nd degree and can carry a sentence of up to 3 years.
 Third and subsequent shoplifting offenses are a felony of the 3rd degree and can carry a sentence of up to 7 years of incarceration.

 Because of the life altering effects of a shoplifting conviction, it is particularly suitable for ARD.
 A negotiated ARD disposition can keep your record free from a criminal conviction.